fsanvr/Stickers-Shop/README.md

 # project description

-This project is written as part of a course work, the goal is to learn frontend and backend development at a basic level.
-The site is a sticker store, with some flaws (in particular, it is impossible to buy something in this store)
+this project is written as part of a course work, the goal is to learn frontend and backend development at a basic level. the site is a sticker store, with some flaws (in particular, it is impossible to buy something in this store)

 # used in the project